Turkish court gives philanthropist Kavala life in prison

-ISTANBUL (AP) — A Turkish Court on Monday sentenced prominent Turkish civil rights activist and philanthropist Osman Kavala to life in prison without parole, finding him guilty of attempting to overthrow the government in connection with the 2013 mass anti-government protests.
+ANKARA, Turkey (AP) — A Turkish court on Monday sentenced prominent Turkish civil rights activist and philanthropist Osman Kavala to life in prison without parole, finding him guilty of attempting to overthrow the government with mass protests in 2013.
+Western governments and rights groups strongly criticized the ruling, with one calling it “a travesty of justice of spectacular proportions.”

-The court in Istanbul also sentenced seven other defendants to 18 years in prison each and ordered that the activists, who were not in custody, be immediately arrested.

-The verdict comes as Europe’s top human rights body, the Council of Europe, launched infringement procedures against Turkey for refusing to abide by a ruling by the European Court of Human Rights, which called for Kavala’s release in 2019 on grounds that his rights had been violated.
+The verdict, which is likely to harm Turkey’s ties with Western nations, comes as Europe’s top human rights body, the Council of Europe, launched infringement procedures against Turkey for refusing to abide by a ruling by the European Court of Human Rights, which in 2019 called for Kavala’s release on grounds that his rights had been violated.

-Kavala, 64, has been jailed in Silivri prison, on the outskirts of Istanbul, since he was detained Oct.
-18, 2017, accused of financing the protests.
-He and other defendants denied all the accusations against them.

-Human rights groups say Kavala was prosecuted with flimsy evidence.
-His case was being closely watched as a test for Turkey’s adherence to the rule of law.
+Human rights groups say Kavala was prosecuted with flimsy evidence and that the case is politically motivated.
+Kavala is the founder of a nonprofit organization, Anadolu Kultur, which focuses on cultural and artistic projects promoting peace and dialogue.

+German Foreign Minister Annalena Baerbock said the verdict “blatantly contradicts the constitutional standards and international obligations that Turkey commits itself to as a member of the Council of Europe and EU accession candidate.”

 Asked for his final words in court on Monday, Kavala said: “The aggravated life sentence demanded against me is an assassination that cannot be explained through legal reasons,” according to the Media and Law Studies Association group which has been monitoring the trial.